 Note that trade pair can be switched by clicking the arrow icon between your trade pair available balances.

 Important: Trading fees are not calculated in the inserted amounts.
 Fees will be deducted at the time of order execution.

 Order is filled - other orders in the order book matched the order.

-Order is partially filled - market offers matched and a part of the order was executed.
+Order is partially filled the market offers matched and a part of the order was executed.
 All offered funds were not traded.
-Such an order will stay in the order book until filled completely or canceled.
+Such an order will stay in the order book until filled completely or cancelled.

-Order is not filled - offer was not matched by any other market offer.
-Such an order will stay in the order book until filled completely or canceled.
+Order is not filled - the offer was not matched by any other market offers.
+Such an order will stay in the order book until filled completely or cancelled.

-The order book is located in the center of the screen.
+The order book is located in the centre of the screen.